We all think we won’t be so unlucky to fall prey to the common online scams in Singapore.

 They claim that they have gotten into an accident, contracted an illness or gotten into some trouble with the authorities.
 What’s more, they have photographs to show for it.
 They urgently need your money to get out of their personal troubles.

 An elderly woman in Singapore fell for this exact love scam and ended up parting with S$8,000 to “fund the medical treatment of a friend’s child”.

 In most cases, you won’t be able to recover your money.
 If you transfer the money via Western Union to these internet scammers, they can collect the funds internationally at any Western Union office.
 They don’t have to provide much details other than maybe the transaction ID or their name to retrieve the cash.
 This method of transfer is frequently used in cyber scams in Singapore, so be careful when someone requests such a transfer!

 A precautionary measure you can take is to try asking to take the conversation with the person offline.
 Try to meet up with the person in real life.
 If the person you meet online is very reluctant to meet in person despite being very friendly online, this may be a red flag.

 In addition, notice if the person’s writing style changes over time.
 If it does, there is a possibility that the “person” is not actually one individual.
 It could, in fact, be multiple people from a cyber criminal gang taking turns to talk to you and set you up for the internet love scam.

 You can also do a reverse google image search on photos of you have of your “friend”.
 Often, the scammers create their profile using photographs of people they find online.
 Thus, the reverse image search may reveal the true identity of the person in the photos and unravel this common love scam.

 4. iTunes Sex Online Scam in Singapore

+And their popular choice of payment?
 The iTunes gift card.

 Why Scammers Use This Method for Online Scams